user profile avatar

 Bio

 I was born in Guatemala City while my parents were missionaries, allowing me a few young years there before we moved to the States.
 Later in life, I would find I had several medical issues.
 Seeing all the doctors and surgeons help me through a rough time, I wanted to give back.
-I now hope to pursue a career in genomics, allowing me to save many more people's lives as my doctors did mine.
+I now hope to pursue a career in nursing, allowing me to save many more people's lives as my doctors did mine.
 My dream goal is to be able to take the education I receive and go back to the country of Guatemala as a part-time missionary giving back to a community that is so passionate about the lord.

 Education